August13742/Godot-3DFarmingGame-Fluxfall-WIP/README.md

 For example:
-Growth Tick (GT) Check happens every 10 in-game Minute with probability. if GT && hydrated && (rand()<= growth_chance) then stage ++, if stage satisfices Visual change, then change model.
+Growth Tick (GT) Check happens every 10 in-game Minute with probability. if GT && hydrated && (rand()<= growth_chance) then stage ++, if stage satisfies Visual change, then change model.

-since the system is implemented based on in-game time, Sleep can be achieved by simpling tweaking the Time Scale.
+since the system is implemented based on in-game time, Sleep can be achieved by simply tweaking the Time Scale.

 ### To do:
 1. QTE & Cutscene